lumoflo/lumoflo.com/README.md

 need our help in setting this up, please schedule a call below:
 https://cal.com/imprakharshukla

-### Want us to fully-manage your GramFlow instance?
+### Want us to fully-manage your LumoFlow instance?

-We also offer a fully-managed GramFlow instance where we handle everything from the setup to the maintenance.
+We also offer a fully-managed LumoFlow instance where we handle everything from the setup to the maintenance.
 Please
 reach out to us using the form below to get started:

 [Contact Us](https://6h36v1x0q8s.typeform.com/to/bXV3pMAg)